hcguersoy/cleanreg/README.md

 ## Prerequisites and supported Plattform

 This tool was implemented and tested on Ubuntu Linux 14.04, 16.04 and on MacOS 10.12 using Python 2.7.
-The latest used Docker Registry was version [2.5.1](https://github.com/docker/distribution/releases/tag/v2.5.1).
+It is developed against Docker Registry version [2.5.1](https://github.com/docker/distribution/releases/tag/v2.5.1), but tested against [2.6.1](https://github.com/docker/distribution/releases/tag/v2.6.1) and *latest* (see [https://hub.docker.com/r/library/registry/](https://hub.docker.com/r/library/registry/)).

 You need to install the Python module *requests*: